zkoss/keikai-blog/blog/_posts/2020-06-05-budget-merge.markdown

 The first step of my workflow is to retrieve the data rows from each of the tables.
 In my case, all the entry tables have the same structure, so I can re-use the same data-extractor method.

-I start by creating an empty List “sheetEntries” to hold the result objects.
+I start by creating an empty List `sheetEntries` to hold the result objects.
 Then, I iterate over the list of available sheets and run the “getBudgetEntries” method for each of these sheets.

-Since the tables have received names, I can simply use “Ranges.rangeByName(book, name)” to retrieve the Range containing the data and pass it to the “getBudgetEntry” method.
+Since the tables have received names, I can simply use `Ranges.rangeByName(book, name)` to retrieve the Range containing the data and pass it to the “getBudgetEntry” method.

 I collect all the resulting rows into sheetEntries which becomes my full dataset.